-Family and friends should look out for signs of when a older loved one isn't coping at home
+- Family and friends should look out for signs of when an older loved one isn’t coping at home

-This may mean that needs aren’t thoroughly assessed and decisions have to be made quickly.
-You might even end up in an aged care facility sooner, even if you weren't quite prepared to move in yet.
+By leaving this decision until the last minute, it may mean that your needs aren’t thoroughly assessed and decisions have to be made quickly.
+You might even end up in an aged care facility sooner, even if you weren’t quite prepared to move in yet.